Cold Lake, AB, T9M 1P4

 In 1988, the NFCP became the Aboriginal Friendship Centre Program (AFCP) which secured the status of permanent funding from the Department of the Secretary of State (DSOS).

 The Alberta Native Friendship Centres Association (ANFCA) was incorporated on April 28th, 1970.
-The Alberta Native Friendship Centers Association (ANFCA) is a provincial, charitable organization that represents and provides support to 20 urban Indigenous Friendship Centers located in Alberta.Their Mission:
+The Alberta Native Friendship Centres Association (ANFCA) is a provincial, charitable organization that represents and provides support to 20 urban Indigenous Friendship Centres located in Alberta.Their Mission:

 "To improve the quality of life for Indigenous people in urban areas by supporting self-determined activities that encourage: the development of human and community resources; the improvement of socio-economic and physical conditions; better understanding and relationships between Indigenous and non-Indigenous citizens; and the enhancement of Indigenous people and the communities they reside in."